umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/index.md

 You might not always want to start your Umbraco Cloud project with a clean slate.
 Perhaps you have an already existing site that you want to move on to the Cloud.
 For this purpose, we've created a [Migration guide](migrate-existing-site) that you can follow in order to successfully move your project to Umbraco Cloud.

 Another scenario could be if you are creating several similar projects.
-For this purpose we have built a feature called [Baselines](Baselines) that let's you create new projects based on existing Umbraco Cloud projects.
+For this purpose we have built a feature called [Baselines](Baselines) that lets you create new projects based on existing Umbraco Cloud projects.